Bit-Quill/opensearch-project-sql/docs/dev/pagination-v2.md

 <!-- How can one tell that v2 engine pagination is compatible with v1? -->

 The REST API will remain the same.
 However, v1 cursors are a thin wrapper over OpenSearch's scroll API.

-This is not possible with v2 engine because it may perform some processing in-memory
+This is not possible with v2 engine because it may perform some queries in-memory.

+As a result, the cursor format will change and some
 # Behaviour Specification
 ## Default Scenario